 As soon as we have a detailed itinerary available to give you.

-- We're unable finalise some of our itineraries until race organisers publish their race schedules as the details for each day will depend on the final time schedule for the race.
+- We're unable finalise some of our itineraries until race organisers publish their race schedules as the details for each day will depend on the final time schedule for the race

-- Information regarding the hotels you will be staying at will be available around the same time as final payments are due.
+- Information regarding the hotels you will be staying at will be available around the same time as final payments are due

-- Ride maps and clothing will supplied to you at the beginning of the trip.
+- Ride maps and clothing will supplied to you at the beginning of the trip

 - Soon after your booking, you will receive an email to submit your clothing requirements